emrekardaslar/be-devmemo/README.md

 ## Demo API

-The production API is deployed at [https://be-devmemo.onrender.com/api](https://be-devmemo.onrender.com/api)
+The production API is deployed at [https://be-devmemo.onrender.com/api](https://be-devmemo.onrender.com/api) (It may not work due to the limitations of supabase free tier)

 Example API endpoints:
 - [All Standups](https://be-devmemo.onrender.com/api/standups)